Women in the history of music

 (1933 – 2003)

-Nina Simone’s style fused gospel and pop with classical music, blues, folk and jazz.
-Her musical career was rooted in activism and in protest against racism.
-By the mid-1960s, Simone became known as the voice of the Civil Rights Movement.
-She released more than 40 albums and was nominated 15 times at the Grammys, and was the recipient of a Grammy Hall of Fame Award in 2000 for her interpretation of "I Loves You, Porgy".
+Nina Simone’s style fused gospel and pop with classical music, blues, folk, and jazz.
+Her musical career was deeply rooted in activism and protest against racism and injustice.
+By the mid-1960s, Simone had become known as the voice of the Civil Rights Movement.
+She released over 40 albums, was nominated 15 times for the Grammys, and received a Grammy Hall of Fame Award in 2000 for her interpretation of “I Loves You, Porgy.”

 Sister Nancy